ActiveBrainAtlas2/cell_extractor/README.md

     a.
 Configure the path for virtual environment in `configure_env.sh`
     ```bash
     # Directory to create virtual environment
-    export venv='CHANGE TO YOUR DIRECTORY'
+    export venv='Cell extraction working Directory'
     ```
-    Note: Your directory should be out of the project directory to avoid uploading them to Github.
+    Note: The working directory should be out of the project directory to avoid uploading them to Github.

     b.
 When the configuration file is set, run the following command to activate the virtual environment.
 Essential packages listed in `requirements.txt` would be installed meanwhile.
     ```bash